mjrgh/pico-sdk-2.1.0/README.md

 * Run `c:\pico-sdk-2.1.0\pico-env.cmd` (replace c:\ with the actual install path)

-* Your PATH must also include NMAKE.EXE from the Microsoft Visual Studio build tools.
-That's a proprietary program that I can't include in this image.
-I think the easiest way to get it is to install the free Microsoft Visual Studio Community Edition.
+* Also make sure that NMAKE (from the Microsoft Visual Studio program folder) is in your PATH

+* Now you can build your Pico projects with CMAKE and NMAKE per the usual command-line build procedures for the Pico SDK

 ## How I created this snapshot